 Future Matters: In Nick Bostrom’s 2002 paper introducing the concept of ‘existential risk’, nanotechnology gets more discussion than AI or biotechnology.
 In contemporary discussions, it doesn’t get nearly as much attention — e.g. The Precipice has just one page on nanotech.
 What do you think explains this shift in focus?

 Ben Snodin: Interesting that you mention The Precipice.
-I circulated something on nanotech stuff in FHI about a year ago, and Toby Ord was like ‘it’s cool that you’re looking into this; I didn’t have much on it in The Precipice because people hadn’t looked into it that much.’
-So why is that?
+I circulated something on nanotech stuff in FHI about a year ago, and Toby Ord was like ‘it’s cool that you’re looking into this; I didn’t have much on it in The Precipice because the field is still quite speculative.’
 I guess that in 2002 it was in the public consciousness a bit more; and there was lots of funding going into it and progress being announced.
 Obviously, I wasn’t there at the time.
 But the amount of progress [since then] has been very slow.
 Progress has been very slow and AI progress has been very fast, or seems to have been relatively surprisingly fast.
 So this is one story, and I feel like this has got to be a big part of the story.
 I don’t know if it’s the whole story, or if there’s also historical accidents, where a few key early people got more interested in AI.
 At the same time, I don’t think we should have as many people working on this stuff as AI.
 But it shouldn’t be zero.

 Future Matters: In the popular imagination, worries about nanotech have centred around so-called ‘grey goo’ scenarios, in which self-replicating nanobots consume the biosphere and cause some sort of ecological catastrophe.
 Reading your report and more contemporary stuff, this doesn’t seem to be a particular focus— can you elaborate a bit on why that is?